shashuat/deception-detection/README.md

 - Download and unzip `data.zip` to avoid to recompute all data processing (~7GB of data)

-You can find the data [on this drive](https://drive.google.com/drive/u/0/folders/1XhxA_14jRser0CqYQUU7-VxpCErioTOC)
+You can find the data [on this drive](https://drive.google.com/drive/u/0/folders/1XhxA_14jRser0CqYQUU7-VxpCErioTOC) You can find the demo video [on this drive](https://drive.google.com/drive/folders/1IvYNl8E4Oe8nSndeDqf7fbqbDdEuhzam)

 ### Setup python environment
 - Download requirements